 As we traveled east the next day, we visited the small town of Vik, Dyrholaey (the arch), and the famous black sand beach: Reynisfjara which is known for its impressive basalt columns and sea stacks.
 Reynisfjara is an incredible spot for interesting compositions, whether you like to get up close, or capture sweeping landscapes.
 It's also a great place to practice your black & white photography.
 Just be mindful of the tide, since this beach can be dangerous and is known for rogue waves that have claimed many cameras!

 The next shoot, and our last day before heading back West was the one we had all been waiting for: Diamond Beach at Jokulsarlon.
 The glacial lagoon known as Jokulsarlon is the crown jewel of Iceland for photographers.
 If you show up for sunrise, be prepared to face off with many others with cameras.
 Pick your compositions early and stick to them, because you might not get your spot back!
 We had more than perfect conditions.
 As the sun rises, the light filters through the icebergs that have washed onto the beach, making for some beautiful photographs.
 We could spend all day here.

 We've already launched our 2018 tour to Iceland, and we're counting down the days.
 If you'd like us to guide you through Iceland's most picturesque locations at the right times, consider us for your Iceland photo-vacation!
-Here are some photos of our group from the week.
 Who knows - we love it so much, we're even considering adding an entirely new itinerary to explore western Iceland!